AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 #### A Single Root Token Across Multiple Chains

-\defineTerm{Root Token (RT)}{The sole network-level token required by typical blockchain protocols. e.g. Bitcoin has BTC, Ethereum has ETH, Polkadot has DOT, Cardano has ADA, etc}
+\defineTerm{Root Token (RT)}{The sole network-level token required by typical blockchain protocols. e.g., Bitcoin has BTC, Ethereum has ETH, Polkadot has DOT, Cardano has ADA, etc}

 \begin{comment}
 The simplest method for comparing work done via different algorithms is for all reflecting chains to measure that work via a common unit.
 How can we do this?
 We could try to measure it in some external unit like USD.
 However, that would require accounting for external factors like the availability of silicon and mining rigs, the cost of electricity, and various exchange rates.
 Accounting for those external factors impractical, so whatever method we choose, those factors must *cancel out*.